This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Boot 3.4.1!

 access: unrestricted

-If you prefer access to be opt-in rather than opt-out, set the management.endpoints.access.default property to disabled and use individual endpoint access properties to opt back in.
-The following example allows read-only access to the loggers endpoint and disables all other endpoints:
+If you prefer access to be opt-in rather than opt-out, set the management.endpoints.access.default property to none and use individual endpoint access properties to opt back in.
+The following example allows read-only access to the loggers endpoint and denies access to all other endpoints:

 • Properties